KDCinfo/expired-to-be-spa/README.md

 Expired To Be provides notification reminders for your expiring items at a time of your choosing.
 It is available as:

+  - A standalone web app (available via a [(GitHub-hosted) web page](https://KDCinfo.github.io/expired-to-be-spa/))

+> Note: It is also available as:

   - A Chrome browser extension (available for free from the [Chrome Web Store](https://chrome.google.com/webstore/detail/expired-to-be/kamjiblbgmiobifooelpmlkojmadmcan))

-  - A standalone web app (available via a [(GitHub-hosted) web page](https://KDCinfo.github.io/expired-to-be/))

 ## Overview